robertoszek/pleroma-bot/README.md

                         path of config file (config.yml) to use and parse.
 If not specified, it will try to find it in the current working directory.
+  -l LOG, --log LOG     path of log file (error.log) to create.
+If not
+                        specified, it will try to store it at your config file path
   -n, --noProfile       skips Fediverse profile update (no background image,
                         profile image, bio text, etc.)
   --forceDate [FORCEDATE]